Student Employment Opportunity

 Students will assist children with a disability up to the age of 12 years to participate in inclusive summer camps.

-Students will assist youth with a disability from 13 to 20 years to participate in inclusive volunteer or paid roles, leisure activities and/or structured learning opportunities.
+Students will assist youth with a disability from 13 to 20 years to participate in inclusive volunteer or paid roles and/or structured learning opportunities.

 Students to work closely with Extend-A-Family staff.
 Students will support different individuals, working with several families, in a variety of inclusive activities and settings.